MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 ## Environment lifecycle considerations

 By default, all Finance and Operations environments managed by LCS will receive a linked Power Platform environment without Dataverse.
 This is a one-to-one relationship that will, over time, be the location where your Finance and Operations apps will migrate.
-You can tell an environment is linked to an environment from LCS by seeing the Finance and Operations apps URL on the environment details page in the Power Platform admin center.
+An environment that is linked to an environment from LCS will display the Finance and Operations apps URL on the environment details page in the Power Platform admin center.

 :::image type="content" source="media/LinkedPowerPlatformEnvironment.png" alt-text="Linked Power Platform environment":::

-This environment cannot be deleted, reset, and cannot manually have a Dataverse database added to it.
-To add Dataverse, and fully set up the Power Platform integration, follow the steps below.
+This environment cannot be deleted or reset, and it cannot manually have a Dataverse database added to it.
+To add Dataverse, and fully set up the Power Platform integration, complete the following steps.

-Alternatively, if you wish to reuse an existing Dataverse environment for your Power Platform integration scenarios (virtual entities, add-ins, dual-write, and more) then follow the recommendations for [Set up dual-write for an existing Dataverse environment](../data-entities/dual-write/lcs-setup.md#set-up-dual-write-for-an-existing-dataverse-environment).
+Alternatively, if you want to reuse an existing Dataverse environment for your Power Platform integration scenarios, such as virtual entities, add-ins, and dual-write, then follow the recommendations for [Set up dual-write for an existing Dataverse environment](../data-entities/dual-write/lcs-setup.md#set-up-dual-write-for-an-existing-dataverse-environment).

 ## Prerequisites for setting up the Microsoft Power Platform integration